 Homosexuals (Part 1)

 I believe the Peshitta Old Testament translated the Hebrew word re-a sometimes as raḥma "lover" or khow-ra "friend" for a reason; and hence it gives the correct understanding of when the Hebrew word re-a carries the meaning of "lover" or "friend."
 According to the Peshitta, re-a's first meaning is "lover, sexual partner;" and that is the meaning of its first occurrence in the Bible.
 Secondly, the word "lover" can be used in the construct state (i.e. "the lover of") in expressions such as "lover of God," "lover of tax-collectors," etc. It's connected with words that the reader or hearer wouldn't consider the "lover" to be a "sexual partner."
 A "lover of God" would be someone "who loves (likes) God" and hence could be considered a "friend of God."
 Along that line, the word "lover(s)," was also the word chosen to refer to "allies," and hence "friends," of a king or nation.
 Differently, according to the Peshitta Old Testament, the Hebrew word re-a doesn't mean "lover" in the common expression (Ex.
 11:2, etc.): "[every] man from his friend [neighbor]," "[every] woman from her neighbor," and any like expression.
 The Aramaic word khow-ra was used for those translations.
 That is predictable and makes it like the word "brother," which can refer to a "husband" in a marriage; but doesn't carry that meaning in the phrase "every man his brother" (Ex.
 32:27, etc.).
 At Judges 14:20, the Hebrew text says: "And the wife of Samson was given to one of his friends who was a friend to him [at the wedding] (i.e. his groomsman)."
 The expression "a friend to him [at the wedding]" means "his groomsman" according to the Aramaic Targum and Aramaic Peshitta.
 So, in this one instance, the Peshitta used the word "groomsman" for the translation versus the word "lover" or "friend" here.
 Also, since the word re-a can refer to a "groomsman," as it does here; that's why the previous expression means "one of his friends" instead of the literal meaning of "one of his lovers."
 Context determined this.
 I want to stress that context, spelling and other words determine what a Hebrew word means.
 Did you know that re-a[h] "lover" and ro-eh "shepherd" are sometimes spelled exactly the same way in the Ashshuri Masoretic Hebrew text; but are pronounced differently?
 That is because Hebrew words and their conjugations can be spelled more than one way (with or without the vowel letters: vav "o or u" sound and the yod "i or e" sound).
 However, a Hebrew writer could let us know which meaning is meant by at least spelling this word one time with the vav "o."
 Otherwise, we know when the Hebrew word means "shepherd" by the tradition of pronunciation, translation witnesses and other words used in the verse such as "tent, sheep, flock, etc." For (Gen. 38:12), the disputed word is expressed after pronouns: i.e. ".. he and his lover (re-e-hu) Ḥirah .."
 The ending suffix -hu means "his" but since this word specifically ends with the letter "u," the word can't say "his shepherd" in the Hebrew Genesis account or according to the LXX translation.
 That would be expressed by the statement ro-eh li, which literally means: "shepherd to me" or "my shepherd."
 Again at (Gen. 38:20), the Hebrew text says: "And Yehudah (Judah) sent [the] kid of the goats by the hand of his lover (re-e-hu) the Adullamite (ha-Adul-la-mi) ..."
 The Aramaic Peshitta and Targums also further show that the word in question is "lover" and not "shepherd," every time, in this story.
 However, we could conclude that Ḥirah was Yehudah's lover and also a shepherd since he was shearing sheep (Gen. 38:20) plus he provided an "animal" later as a "payment."
 The parallel text in Jubilees, which sometimes has the Hebrew text worded differently than the Biblical text, plus additional info, does call Ḥirah a "shepherd."
 That Hebrew text says: "And Yehudah (Judah) sent by the hand of the shepherd (ro-eh) of Adullam (me-Adul-lam) [the] kid of the goats, but he didn't find her" (Jubilees 41:15).
-"Shepherd" (ro-eh) is spelled with the vav "o" in the Jubilees Hebrew text.
+Mr. Rabin's Hebrew Text Translation of Jubilees has the voweled Hebrew word ro-eh "shepherd" there.
 Having all this in mind, I'm going to show a couple clear homosexual relationships from the Hebrew and/or Aramaic Bible where the Aramaic Bible specifically has the word "lover(s) in the text.
 I 'm not going to give all of them because that would be exhausting plus I want to later show other homosexual relationships in the Bible that used other words to indicate their relationships.
 Additionally, it should be noted that there is another Hebrew word o-ha-vim "lovers" which is sometimes translated incorrectly as "friends."
 The Aramaic text indicates this.
 So when you are reading the English Bible, just keep in mind that the so called "friend" or "friends" may actually be a "lover" or "lovers."

 2. It came to pass at that time that Judah departed from his brothers, and visited (turned aside to) a certain Adullamite whose name was Ḥirah. ...
 Now in the process of time the daughter of Shua, Judah's wife, died; and Judah was comforted, and went up to his sheepshearers at Timnah, he and his friend (lover) Ḥirah the Adullamite. – When Judah saw her [Tamar], he thought she was a harlot, because she had covered her face.
 Then he turned to her by the way, and said, "Please let me come in to you"; ...
 So she said, "Will you give me a pledge ... -- And Judah sent the young goat by the hand of his friend (lover) the Adullamite, to receive his pledge from the woman’s hand, but he did not find her.
 (Gen. 38:1; 12, 15-17, 20 NKJV).
 Judah turned aside to stay or live with Ḥirah the Adullamite.
 "Visited" isn't the Hebrew word used and isn't necessarily implied.
 Furthermore, the Aramaic text says that Ḥirah was the "lover" of Judah.
 That means Judah was bisexual and Ḥirah was gay.
 Later we see the effeminate (or gay) Ḥirah delivering a kid of the goats to a female (i.e. Tamar).
 In the patriarchal culture, men and women were separated from each other in society.
 But this story narrates that it was okay for a homosexual (or a man that doesn’t have any sexual desire for a woman) to associate with and be around a woman alone without suspicion.